sponticel/GoodBooks-/README.md

 - Full functional CRUD
 - 3 tables
-- 1 association (many to many)
+- 1 association (one to many)

 <br>

 ### Challenges

-I expect to have a challenging time finishing up the backend, I am not yet comfortable with runy syntax so i have to look things up a great deal.
-However I do kno where to look and have gotten better at researching and finding what I am looking for quicker.
+I expect to have a challenging time finishing up the backend, I am not yet comfortable with ruby syntax so I usually have to look things up a great deal.
+However I do know where to look and have gotten better at researching and finding what I am looking for quicker.
+Another challenge I see myself having is working with a css library, I have never used one before but I am excited to learn.

 <br>